nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Power Consideration
 ~~~~~~~~~~~~~~~~~~~

-RUBIK unit applies SLCG in data path.
-The clock of data path of RUBIK is
+The RUBIK unit applies clock gating in the data path.
+The clock of data
+path of RUBIK is
-gated by SLCG when it is idle and no HW-layer is available from
+gated when the unit is idle and no HW-layer is available from the
 programmable registers.
-While SLCG does not clock gate the regfile sub
-module inside the sub unit.

 MCIF
 -----

-MCIF is to arbitrate requests from several internal sub modules and
+MCIF is used to arbitrate requests from several internal sub modules and
 convert to AXI protocol to connect to external DRAM.
-The interface
-between NVDLA internal sub module and MCIF is an internal interface
-defined by NVDLA team, and will not expose externally.

 .. _fig_image51_mcif: